Bicknell's Sedge

 Sedge family (Cyperaceae)

 Cultivation: The preference is full sun and mesic to dry conditions.
-Various kinds of soil are tolerated, whether fertile or non-fertile.
+Various kinds of soil are tolerated, including loam and clay-loam.
+Most growth and development occur during the spring or early summer.
 This sedge adapts to cultivation in a sunny garden, but it resents competition from tall broad-leaved forbs.

-Range & Habitat: Bicknell's Sedge is occasional in central and northern Illinois, and uncommon to absent in the southern section of the state (see Distribution Map).
-Habitats include moist to dry prairies, barren rocky areas with scant vegetation, thinly wooded slopes, and savannas.
-This sedge is usually found in high quality natural habitats.
+Range & Habitat: The native Bicknell's Sedge is occasional in central and northern Illinois, while in the southern section of the state it is uncommon or absent (see Distribution Map).
+Habitats include moist to dry prairies, hill prairies, cemetery prairies, barren rocky areas with scant vegetation, thinly wooded slopes, and savannas.
+This sedge is usually found in higher quality natural habitats.

 Photographic Location: Cemetery prairies near Paxton and Loda, Illinois.
-The spikelets in the upper photograph have more than the usual number of staminate florets for this species.
+The bottoms of the photographed spikelets have more than the usual number of staminate florets for this species.
+As a result, they are club-shaped.

-Comments: This species is sometimes referred to as the 'Prairie Sedge' because of its preference for this kind of habitat.
+Comments: This species is sometimes referred to as the 'Prairie Sedge' because of its preference for this type of habitat.
 It is in the Ovales Section of Carex spp.
 (Sedges), which are usually difficult to distinguish from each other.
-However, Bicknell's Sedge has larger perigynia than the others (about 6 mm. long & 4 mm. across).
+However, Bicknell's Sedge has larger perigynia than other species in this section (up to 6 mm. long & 4 mm. across).

 Return